Liana Metal lives in Greece,

 Write, write, write.
 And keep backups of your documents, and keep them somewhere it's easy for you to get at them.
 I can't emphasize enough the benefits of being able to get your hands on your work, and to be able to look back over it.
 When I was scribbling in notebooks, I never reread my work, in large part because my handwriting is so awful even I have a hard time rereading it.

+Today I present an excellent artist, the painter Randy Dillon!
 His new book has just come out, so you can have a look on Amazon (the link is below).
+Enjoy the interview!

 Interview Q&A